tbernacchi/k8s-gateway-api/README.md

 ### Convert Ingress resources to Gateway API resources

-On the `kong-convert/ingress2gateway/` directory you will find the official Kong conversion tool and a script to convert the ingress resources to HTTPRoute resources.
+On the `kong-convert/ingress2gateway/` directory it contains the official Kong conversion tool:

 ```bash
 # tree kong-convert -L 1